AdobeDocs/experience-platform.en/help/assurance/views/event-transactions.md

 #### Expand the event details

 To inspect an event, select the desired one from the view.
-This action expands the **Event Details** view on the right side of the screen.
+This action expands the **[!UICONTROL Event Details]** view on the right side of the screen.
 Nested data is displayed in a tree format.
 You can inspect nested key-values by selecting the **+** (plus) button to the left of the key name.

 ![Event details](./images/event-transactions/event-details.png)